THE APPLICATION DEADLINE HAS PASSED

 HOW TO APPLY

-2. Applicants must have already secured a 2014 summer internship before applying for the internship grant.
-The stipend is to be used toward living expenses and/or transportation during your internship.
-Accepted applicants will be required to sign a waver acknowledging this.
+- Applicants must have already secured a 2017 summer internship before applying for the internship grant.
+The stipend is to be used towards living expenses and/or transportation during your internship.
+Accepted applicants will be required to sign a waiver acknowledging this.

 - Application information will only be used internally by AAJA to promote student opportunities and for program evaluation and planning.
 In the application form, please indicate whether you would like to be notified of further student opportunities from AAJA, including scholarships, grants and additional journalism training.